PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 Select an **axis direction** (or a combination of axis directions) that describe the direction of movement.

 Keep in mind that a single module is meant to convey only one direction of movement, so selecting a combination of axes should be interpreted as a diagonal or angled movement with all of the selected directions applying simultaneously.
 See the note on :ref:`combinations of axes<combinations_axes>` for a visual description of how this works.
-For sequential movements in different directions, you should create multiple movement modules and use the :ref:`x-slot visualization window<sign_summary>` to represent the temporal order of the movement sequence.
+For sequential movements in different directions, you should create multiple movement modules and use the :ref:`x-slot visualization window<sign_summary>` to assign a temporal order to the movement sequence.

 At most one direction can be selected for each axis, so that a total maximum of three directions can apply at once within a module.
+An axis cannot be selected without also specifying a direction for that axis.
+For a movement that travels back and forth along both directions for a given axis, you can either create a new module for each successive change in direction, or you can select that the movement is 'bidirectional' in the :ref:`movement characteristics<movement_chars>` options, if applicable.
+In the case of bidirectional movements, as in `WINDSHIELD_WIPERS <https://www.handspeak.com/word/index.php?id=3918>`_, select the first direction of motion to be the axis direction.

 * Vertical axis:

-    * **Up**, as in `UMBRELLA <https://asl-lex.org/visualization/?sign=umbrella>`_
+    * **Up**, as in `UMBRELLA <https://asl-lex.org/visualization/?sign=umbrella>`_ or `NORTH <https://asl-lex.org/visualization/?sign=north>`_
-    * **Down**, as in `LOSE_GAME <https://asl-lex.org/visualization/?sign=lose_game>`_
+    * **Down**, as in `LOSE_GAME <https://asl-lex.org/visualization/?sign=lose_game>`_ or `DRAW <https://asl-lex.org/visualization/?sign=draw>`_

 * Mid-sagittal axis:

-    * **Distal**, as in `NEXT <https://asl-lex.org/visualization/?sign=next>`_
+    * **Distal**, as in `NEXT <https://asl-lex.org/visualization/?sign=next>`_ or `SINCE <https://asl-lex.org/visualization/?sign=since>`_
     * **Proximal**, as in `BEFORE <https://asl-lex.org/visualization/?sign=before>`_

 * Horizontal axis: